 There’s no better way to kick off a new year than by rejuvenating at Golden Door or Rancho La Puerta (just across the Tecate, Mexico border) for a week (they also offer shorter stays).
 Through me, you have access to benefits at both of these San Diego spots.
 I can also book you into Cal-a-Vie.

 Or, I would recommend a weekend at Rancho Valencia.
-It’s a Relais & Chateaux property which means the food is outstanding, but you can eat well and take advantage of their many wellness offerings.
-They typically have a long roster of fitness classes, tennis, sports courts, and even a yoga pavilion.
+It’s a Relais & Chateaux property, which means the food is outstanding, but you can also take advantage of their many wellness offerings.
+They typically have a long roster of fitness classes, a yoga pavilion, a Pilates studio, and tennis and sports courts.

-San Diego events in January are are typically a lighter event month in comparison to the rest of the year, but there are still plenty of annual events to attend.
+San Diego events in January are typically lighter in comparison to the rest of the year, but there are still plenty of annual events to attend.

 Farmers Insurance Open

 Golfers and spectators look forward to the Farmers Insurance Open PGA tournament every year at the end of January at San Diego’s Torrey Pines Golf Course.
-This year, the dates are January 25-28.
+For 2025, the dates are January 22-25.

 (You can watch from home and get a feel for what our weather is like in January.
 The course itself is gorgeous.)

 Of course, the center of the action is at my favorite La Jolla hotel, The Lodge at Torrey Pines, which overlooks the course.
-It’s tough (if not impossible) to secure reservations near and during the tournament (it’s sold out this year), but it sure doesn’t hurt to try.
+It’s tough (if not impossible) to secure reservations near and during the tournament, but it sure doesn’t hurt to try.

 My favorite rooms at The Lodge at Torrey Pines are Palisade Rooms because they have ocean views and overlook the 18th hole.
 The hotel builds the tournament grandstands usually starting late December so you may see them in your view if booking suites or Palisade Rooms.